Earle B. Mayfield: United States Senate

 After the election, Peddy challenged the results on the grounds of disputes over filing deadlines and other technical issues.
 A Senate committee ruled in Mayfield's favor, and the full Senate voted to seat him, but his swearing in was delayed.
 He took office on December 3, 1923.

 in 1928, Mayfield faced a large field of candidates, and was defeated in the runoff by Tom Connally, a member of the United States House of Representatives from McLennan County; winning the Democratic nomination was tantamount to winning the overall election.
 Connally went on to win the seat, succeeding Mayfield.

 In 1930, Mayfield sought the Democratic nomination for governor, but finished seventh among eleven candidates.
 Ross Sterling won the election.

 Retirement and death

 After losing his Senate seat, Mayfield moved to Tyler.
 He continued to practice law and manage his business interests until retiring in 1952.

 Mayfield died in Tyler on June 23, 1964, and was buried at Oakwood Cemetery in Tyler.

 Family

-Mayfield – on January 10, 1902, in Bosque County, Texas – married Ora Lumpkin (1882–1979).
+On June 10, 1902, in Bosque County, Texas, Mayfield married Ora Lumpkin (1882–1979).
 They were the parents of three sons.
 Mayfield's uncle, Allison Mayfield (1860–1923), had been the Texas Secretary of State and, from January 5, 1897, Chairman of the Railroad Commission until his death, January 23, 1923.